thoughtspot/dev-workshop/workshop.md

 ```

 Looking at the liveboard embed component, you will see parameters you are already familiar with from the Developer Playground task previously.

 Notice that the LiveboardEmbed requires a `liveboardId`.
 In this case we have provided a default id.
-But there are two other ways you can obtain the UUID
+But there are two other ways you can obtain the UUID.

 - Search for the livebaord in the Developer Playground and copy the ID from the generated code.
 - Navigate to the liveboard in the ThoughtSpot UI and observe the URL.
 The first UUID is that of the liveboard itself.

+We have also specified `fullHeight` to be true.
+This means that the liveboard container will automatically expand to the height of the liveboard itself.

 ### Add the component to your application